b7lt/TFS-Redux/README.md

 # TFS Redux
-Team Fortress Sandbox Redux.
-A rewritten and improved version of the original TFS plugin developed by KTM.
+Place prop_dynamic_overrides, edit their appearance and properties, and build cool stuff!
+This is an updated and improved version of KTM's TFS plugin (short for Team Fortress Sandbox).

 ## Features (so far):